The Children's Trust

 In December 2024, England's Health Ombudsman, Karen Hilsenrath raised concerns publicly that the regulatory body, The Care Quality Commission, had not properly investigated allegations of a 'cover-up' by The Children's Trust in the circumstances of the death of the child in 2017.
-She highlighted the coroner's statement in her report that The Trust “have not acknowledged there was a lack of transparency and openness into how [the boy] died or that the trust did not properly investigate his death or inform the relevant statutory bodies of the circumstances of his death”.
-This has raised further concerns into the effectiveness of the regulator, the CQC who are responsible for regulating The Children's Trust and other care settings.
+She highlighted the coroner's statement in her report that The Trust "have not acknowledged there was a lack of transparency and openness into how [the boy] died or that the trust did not properly investigate his death or inform the relevant statutory bodies of the circumstances of his death."

-In 2025, HM Senior Coroner for Inner West London, Professor Fiona Wilcox concluded that neglect contributed to the death of 12 year old Raihana Awolaja on June 1st 2023.
-The key issues highlighted insufficient staffing due to the Trust not providing one to one staffing during breaks and handovers.
-It also found confusion over care definitions.
-There was miscommunication between the Trust and Croydon Borough Council (Raihanna's commissioning authority about what one to one care meant, leading to inadequate supervision.
-It found the Trust failed to act on concerns after Raihanna's mother repeatedly raised alarms about unsafe care and also found there to be a potential 'culture of cover-up' at the Trust, which could lead to more deaths if not addressed.
-She issued a Prevention of Future Deaths report in April 2025, requiring the Trust's CEO, Mike Thiedke to respond within 56 days on actions to improve staffing, transparency and accountability.
-Contributing factors were identified as a financial crisis at the Trust between 2022-2023 which resulted in redundancies and a 15% staff reduction by May 2023, just prior to Raihana's death.
-Legal firm Leigh Day, representing families in the Raihana case, described neglect findings as 'rare' and hoped they would drive systemic change.

 Services

 The Children's Trust's services include: